“Cybersquatting” involves inserting another’s trademark into a domain name in bad faith.

 ICANN'S UNIFORM DOMAIN NAME DISPUTE RESOLUTION POLICY (UDRP)

-The first option is to file a complaint with the Internet Corporation for Assigned Names and Numbers (ICANN) under its arbitration procedures and request that the domain be transferred to you.
-When a domain is registered, the individual or business registering the domain submits to mandatory arbitration in the event of a future dispute.
-ICANN arbitrations are substantially cheaper than federal litigation.
-Another advantage of ICANN arbitrations is that results can be obtained more quickly than in litigation (sometimes in 60 days).
-Kronenberger Rosenfeld handles many ICANN arbitration cases on a flat fee basis.
-Click here for more on our experience with ICANN arbitrations, or you can submit your matter to us now using our online case submission form.
+The first option is to file a complaint with the Internet Corporation for Assigned Names and Numbers (ICANN) under its UDRP arbitration procedures and request that the domain be transferred to you.
+When a domain name is registered, the individual or business registering the domain name submits to mandatory arbitration in the event of a future dispute.
+UDRP arbitrations are substantially cheaper than federal litigation.
+Another advantage of UDRP arbitrations is that results can be obtained more quickly than in litigation (sometimes in 60 days).
+Kronenberger Rosenfeld handles many UDRP arbitration cases on a fixed fee basis.
+Click here for more on our experience with UDRP arbitrations.

 ANTICYBERSQUATTING CONSUMER PROTECTION ACT (ACPA)

 The federal ACPA is a second option for trademark owners.
 Under the ACPA, trademark owners can seek not only transfer of the disputed domain but also monetary damages.
-Our firm has experience in federal court with this fairly new statute.
-If you would like more information, please submit your matter using Kronenberger Rosenfeld's online case submission form.
+Our firm has filed many lawsuits in federal court under this statute, including cybersquatting in rem cases filed against the domain name itself when there was no jurisdiction over the international domain name registrant.

-If you feel that someone has registered a domain (containing, say, your business or product name) and is competing against you unfairly, you may be able to assert your “common law trademark rights,” even though you have not registered a trademark with the federal government.
-Common law trademarks have been the basis for both ICANN arbitration complaints and complaints under the federal ACPA.
-If you would like to know whether you can assert common law trademark rights in your domain dispute, please submit your matter using our online case submission form.
+If you feel that someone has registered a domain name (containing, say, your business or product name) and is competing against you unfairly, you may be able to assert your “common law trademark rights,” even though you have not registered your trademark with the federal government.
+Common law trademarks have been the basis for both UDRP arbitration complaints and complaints under the federal ACPA.

 - Seized a domain name portfolio from a notorious cybersquatter and judgment debtor, auctioned the domain name portfolio for $302,000, and in the process created new Ninth Circuit law concerning the ability to seize domain names as property.